-The best shout for your Halloween munch.
+The best shout for some Halloween munching.
 Better than any Thai squash soup you’ll get in the supermarkets!

 Kaffir Lime Leaves are key here!